Skip to main content

 Description

-This policy checks that AWS Database Migration Service (DMS) Replication Instances are not public.
+This policy checks that AWS Database Migration Service (DMS) Replication Instances are not publicly accessible.

 A DMS replication instance performs data migration between source and target databases.